 New Zealand’s capital city is not only home to Te Papa, the world-renowned national museum, but it also has several fascinating specialty museums.
 Best of all, like so much of this great city, many of the museums are amongst the free activities in Wellington.

 4. Te Papa, the National Museum of New Zealand

 55 Cable Street, Te Aro

-Officially Te Papa Tongarewa, New Zealand’s national museum is the highlight of any Wellington visit.
-Here, you will discover NZ through extensive art, history, Pacific, Māori, and natural environment collections.
+Officially Te Papa Tongarewa, New Zealand’s national museum, is the highlight of any Wellington visit.
+Here, you will discover NZ through extensive art, history, the Pacific, Māori, and natural environment collections.
 It also features hands-on discovery centres for children.